Export paging Enabled GridView data to CSV File using Asp.Net C# and VB

 The Markup

-In the markup section, I have a GridView control, which I am binding with a SqlDataSource control that will populate the GridView with data.
-I also have a button, which will call a procedure in the code behind section on-click, to export data from the GridView to a CSV file.
+In the markup section, I have a GridView control, which I am binding with an SqlDataSource control that will populate the GridView with data.
+The web page also have a button control, which will call a procedure in the code behind section on-click, to export data from the GridView to a CSV file.

-Note: I have set the GridView’s AllowPaging attribute to true with a PageSizes of 5.
+Note: I have set the GridView’s AllowPaging attribute to "true".
+Its pagesize is 5.

 Now, let’s design our page.